 The legal aspects of an e-book

 If you want to create your own e-book and publish it, you have to consider the legal aspects, especially copyright.
 If you want to use third party content in your book, such as quotes, images, photos, videos, or graphics, you’ll need the consent of the copyright holder for citation.
 It’s always a good idea to add a disclaimer to protect yourself; you can hire someone to write one for you or chose one yourself.
-In this article you will find some e-book disclaimer templates to choose from.

 How to publish your e-book